GilSokolov/tick-sync/README.md

 # tick-sync
 Run npm start.
-Navigate to http://localhost:3000/. after that attach sokect-sync to any chart
+Navigate to http://localhost:3000/. after that attach sokcet-sync to any chart